dansipple/Makers-Row-Factory-Admin/README.md

   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/intro_installation.html)

-Once all of that is done, you need to open a shell prompt(terminal on mac) and cd into the root directory that contains the Vagrantfile and the other scripts contained in this repo.
+Once all of that is done, you need to open a shell prompt(terminal on mac) and cd into the root directory of this repo that contains the Vagrantfile.

 Now you can simply type in 'vagrant up', and Vagrant will create a new VM, install the base box, and configure it using the ansible playbook.